sarahciston/codingcare/posts/guide.md

 ### Remember if you need it, someone else will too

->"we weren't official and we weren't formal.
+"we weren't official and we weren't formal.
 Our leader [...] would get up at every meeting and announce the convening of 'the Homebrew Computer Club which does not exist' and everyone would applaud happily."
+{: .quote }

->>–Steve Wozniak, Apple Inc. co-founder
+–Steve Wozniak, Apple Inc. co-founder
+{: .quote .attrib }

 Making for yourself is also an offering to others.
 If the tool, resource, artwork, space, or widget you wish for does not exist, create it!